sohrab-soh/BankingUI/README.md

   withdraw        Withdraw a specified amount from the account balance<br>
   <br>
 <p>
-for example to run withdraw command use folowing command:<br>
+for example to run withdraw command use following command:<br>
-[java -jar target/BankingUI-1.0-SNAPSHOT-jar-with-dependencies.jar --accountId=1 --amount=200000]<br>
+[java -jar target/BankingUI-1.0-SNAPSHOT-jar-with-dependencies.jar withdraw --accountId=1 --amount=200000]<br>
 </p>
+executing the command without specifying any options(--account --amount) will provide you with the following message to assist you:<br>

+Missing required options: '--accountId=<arg0>', '--amount=<arg1>'
+Usage:  withdraw -a=<arg1> -i=<arg0>
+Withdraw a specified amount from the account balance -a, --amount=<arg1>      the amount to withdraw
+  -i, --accountId=<arg0>

 </body>
 </html>